enstenr/python_lessons/README.md

 # python_lessons
-this contains the learning programs in python
+this contains the learning programs in python.
+1.